Riaan-Rossouw/beyond-retaliation/README.md

 **Database:** GTAP 11, 2017 reference year, aggregated to **16 sectors × 7 regions
 × 5 factors** using `Aggregation/gtp15_7.agg`.

-Neither the GDyn model source nor the GTAP 11 database is redistributed here — both are licensed separately.
+Neither the GDyn model source nor the GTAP 11 database is redistributed here, both are licensed separately.
 See [Obtaining the model and data](#obtaining-the-model-and-data).

 ---